 Scoped access

-access resources outside the granted scopes.
+single organization.
+Support cannot access resources outside the granted

 Time-limited

-Every session expires automatically.
-There are no permanent support
+There are no permanent support access grants.

 Full audit trail